nikitakesharwani/React-learning-lab/README.md

 7. Parent componentDidMount()

 💡 Note: In the commit phase, React applies changes to the actual DOM and runs componentDidMount() in child-first order.

+componentDidMount:
+Runs once after the component is mounted (inserted into the DOM).

+🧹componentWillUnmount - Cleanup on Component Unmount In a Single Page Application (SPA), components don’t reload the full page — they mount and unmount instead.
+If we’re using side effects like setInterval or event listeners, it’s important to clean them up when the component unmounts to avoid memory leaks or unwanted behavior.

+🔄 componentDidUpdate (or useEffect with dependencies) This lifecycle method (or equivalent hook) runs after a component re-renders due to a change in state or props.
+It's useful for performing actions after the DOM updates based on a particular state variable.